Questions About LDS Practices and Mormon Life

 Now we know that early Christians fasted, but the Bible offers few details about how they fasted.
 It is understandable that in the absence of such revelation, there are many diverse forms of fasting among modern Christians, including practices such as doing without red meat on certain days, or giving up a favorite food for period of time, or just ignoring the issue altogether.
 But what did the earliest Christians do, and how does that related to LDS religion, which claims to be a restoration of the full Gospel of Jesus Christ?

 Insight into early Christian practices comes from a book that was accepted as scripture by many early Christians in the second and third centuries, but which was dropped from the canon by later Christian leaders.
 The book is the Shepherd of Hermas, apparently written in Italy written shortly after the apostolic era.
 In this book, Hermas receives revelation in the form of visions and parables about Christian religion and practices, including baptism for the dead (see my LDSFAQ page, Baptism for the Dead) and the principle of fasting.
-John W. Welch in "Fasting in Earliest Christianity" (Insights, Vol. 21, No. 9, 2001, a publication of the Maxwell Institute) summarizes the teachings from the Shepherd of Hermas, Parable 5, about how to fast.
+John W. Welch in "Fasting in Earliest Christianity" (Insights, Vol. 21, No. 9, 2001) summarizes the teachings from the Shepherd of Hermas, Parable 5, about how to fast.
 Hermas is told:

 1. You are first to "guard against every evil word and every evil desire, and cleanse your heart of all the vanities of this world."